-Lauded for her "spectacular tone" and "impressive extension", Boston-based coloratura soprano Caroline Spaeth is becoming known for her musicality, sensitivity, and ease with exciting vocal pyrotechnics.
+Lauded for her "spectacular tone" and "impressive extension", Boston-based coloratura soprano Caroline Spaeth is becoming known for her ease with exciting vocal pyrotechnics.
 She has been particularly regarded for her "dead-center accuracy" in fast passagework and “fantastic” notes above the staff.
 She spent July 2019 performing with the prestigious Trentino Music Festival in Fiera di Primiero, where she sang Najade and covered Zerbinetta in Ariadne auf Naxos.
 August 2019 marked her debut with the Cambridge Community Chorus, with whom she performed the soprano solos in Carmina Burana.
 A regional winner in the 2019 CS Music Competition, she also debuted with the Contemporary Theater Company in Wakefield, RI as Lucy in Menotti’s The Telephone in February 2019.
 She later reprised the role in the famed Arctic Playhouse in Warwick, RI.
 A Boston-area winner in the 2019 CS Music Competition, she will sing the role of the Naiad and cover Zerbinetta in Ariadne auf Naxos with the Trentino Music Festival in July 2019.